- Visit our zoos

 A more expensive, synthetic alternative is currently available.
 However Zoos Victoria has been unable to obtain information outlining the environmental impacts of the production of this synthetic material.
 We therefore encourage people to take action against this issue by donating old mobile phones to the They’re Calling on You mobile phone recycling program to ensure that the coltan currently in our old phones does not go to waste.

-Does Melbourne Zoo and Werribee Open Range Zoo have the Eastern Lowland Gorilla?
+Does Melbourne Zoo and Werribee Open Range Zoo have the Eastern Lowland (Grauer's) Gorilla?

-No. Our ex-situ conservation work is currently focussed on the Western Lowland Gorilla (Gorilla gorilla gorilla) as this is the species that we exhibit.
-We are utilising the gorillas in our zoo as an ambassador species to motivate conservation efforts to conserve their wild cousins, which benefit Eastern Lowland Gorillas.
+No. Our ex-situ conservation work is currently focused on the Western Lowland Gorilla as this is the species in our care.
+The gorillas in our zoo are ambassadors for their wild cousins, including both Mountain Gorillas and Eastern Lowland (Grauer's) Gorillas.

 Phones saved from landfill